-SOCI 360.
+Three hours. - SOCI 360.
 INDEPENDENT STUDY.
 Available to students with a minimum of twelve hours in sociology.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-One, two or three hours.

-SOCI 370.
+One, two or three hours. - SOCI 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in sociology.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
-One, two or three hours.

-SOCI 375.
+One, two or three hours. - SOCI 375.
 GLOBAL SOCIETY.
 An investigation of how the dynamics of social order are impacted by the development of a global social order, including Christian perspectives on global order.
-Three hours.

-SOCI 377.
+Three hours. - SOCI 377.
 SOCIAL RESEARCH METHODS.
 This course will study the basic methods for social research.
 This includes selecting topics, developing and operationalizing concepts, sampling, establishing causal relations, data collection using secondary (especially aggregate and comparative) sources, content analysis and other unobtrusive approaches, surveys, field research, interviews, experiments.
 The weekly lab will focus on creating databases for a computer statistical package; coding, entering and analyzing data, and writing professional research reports.
-This class will fulfill the Information Literacy (IL) and Writing Intensive (WI) requirements for the Sociology major.
+This course is designated Information Literacy (IL) and Writing Intensive (WI).
 Prerequisites: Sociology 101 and Psychology 201.
-Alternate years (odd), fall semester only, four hours.

-SOCI 390.
+Alternate years (odd), four hours. - SOCI 390.
 STUDIES IN SOCIOLOGY.
 This course, which varies each semester, involves the examination of different areas of sociology with a focus on new areas not covered in regular coursework.
-Three hours.

-SOCI 452.
+Three hours. - SOCI 452.
 SOCIOLOGY COLLOQUIUM.
 Guided intensive study of a specific sociological problem or topic under the guidance of one Sociology faculty member, and training in the art of professional speaking in the field.
 Students will orally present and defend their study proposals and completed final projects before the Sociology faculty and other students in the class.
-This course fulfills the discipline-specific Speaking Intensive (SI) requirement for Sociology majors.
+This course is designated Writing Intensive (WI) and Speaking Intensive (SI).
 Prerequisite: junior status.
-One hour.